SceneGate/Hinox/README.md

 ## Documentation

-Documentation is not yet available, but it will be published in the [project website](https://scenegate.github.io/Hinox).
+Documentation is available in the
+[project website](https://scenegate.github.io/Hinox).

 Don't hesitate to ask questions in the